 Although the course listings in this catalog are as complete and exact as is possible at the time of publication, some changes may occur later, and courses may be dropped or added.
 The class schedule for each quarter is posted on CAESAR and contains a complete and updated listing of classes offered each quarter.
-The University reserves the right to cancel classes when necessary, including those for which registration is not sufficient.
+The University reserves the right to cancel classes when necessary, including those for which there is insufficient enrollment.

 Undergraduate Course Credits and Quarters

 Traditional undergraduate work in all the schools on the Evanston campus is on the quarter system.
 In a quarter-long course, students and faculty meet at least three hours per week, and students are awarded 1.0 unit of credit.
 Exceptions are courses that meet less than three hours per week, which carry less than 1.0 unit, and 15-week courses, which carry 1.5 units.

 For purposes of transfer to other institutions or for certification stated in credit or semester hours, a quarter-long course bearing 1.0 unit of credit is generally the equivalent of 2 and 2/3 (2.66) semester hours.
 In quarter hours, 1 quarter-long course is equal to 4 quarter hours of undergraduate credit.

 When courses designed to be taken once are repeated, all attempts remain on the student’s record and all grades are used to compute the cumulative grade point average.
 However, credit is awarded only once, following the attempt that resulted in the highest grade.
 Similarly, when courses that allow more than one completion are repeated more than the maximum number of allowed times, all attempts remain on the record but credit is not awarded for units taken in excess of the maximum.

 - The first part is the subject code indicating the area of study (PHYSICS in the example).

 - The subject code is followed by the three-digit course number indicating the level of study: